-3.3.13 GPS:DYNAMic?
+3.3.14 GPS:DYNAMic:MODE

 This command allows the user to select the dynamic motion model being applied to the Kalmann filters in the GPS receiver.
-This allows for larger amounts of filtering for lower velocity applications, effectively reducing noise.
+This allows for larger amounts of filtering for lower velocity applications, effectively reducing noise and multipath interference.
 Applications with high acceleration can now be used with fast filter settings to allow for the most accurate GPS coordinates to be provided in high-dynamic applications such as Jet aircraft.
+Doppler tracking is enabled in all airborne modes, as